Paying for overdrafts? You might be putting a hole in your pocket.

-Say you have $12 left in your bank account, but you forgot and tried to buy a $14 pizza.
-Instead of denying the transaction, the bank allows it but in return for lending you $2, they charge you an overdraft fee of $34.
+Say you have $12 left in your account, but you forgot and tried to buy a $14 pizza.
+Instead of denying the transaction, it is allowed but in return for lending you $2, you're charged an overdraft fee of $34.
 If you’re not aware and you go on to buy a coffee and then pay for an Uber home, you could get charged.

-So now, your bank balance is now negative and you owe the bank $102 in overdraft fees, all because you bought a few things.
+So now, your account balance is now negative and you owe $102 in overdraft fees, all because you bought a few things.
 Not okay!